Chart Color Schemes

 Kensington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 57 projects that could affect the area.
-Notable ones are Meriton Green Square Epsom Road Development, The Kensington by TOGA, Anson Group Anzac Parade Residential Development, and UNSW G25 Education Building.
-The following list details those most likely to be relevant.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 57 such projects that are likely to impact the area.
+Notable projects include Meriton's Green Square Epsom Road Development, The Kensington by TOGA, Anson Group's Anzac Parade Residential Development, and UNSW's G25 Education Building.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.